Incoming Exchange Program

 Housing and Student Life

-Information about housing and students activities is available from the Office for Student Engagement.
+Information about housing and students activities is available from the Office of Student Engagement.
 Exchange students will be placed in one of the dormitories on campus.
-Typically, exchange students will be placed in a double-occupancy room with another student, typically a first-year or sophomore student.
-If you have any specific housing requests, please reach out to Asraa Jaber or Jasmine Owens, both Residential Communities Coordinators.
+Typically, exchange students will be placed in a double-occupancy room with another student, often a first-year or sophomore student.
+If you have any specific housing requests, please reach out to the Office of Student Engagement.

 Students will be automatically placed on the SWAT PLAN meal plan.
-Detailed information on meal plans is located on the Dining Services Website.
+Detailed information on meal plans is located on the Swarthmore Dining website.

 Tuition and Fees